-Having good digestion is very important for being able to absorb and use nutrients we obtain in our diet.
+Having good digestion is very important for being able to absorb and use nutrients we obtain from our diet.
 Our digestive system naturally produces enzymes to break down the food we eat, but due to many factors, we sometimes can’t produce enough to break down our food and absorb all the nutrients from our diet.
+To help with this, supplements which contain a complex of vegan-sourced enzymes have been created for those who need a bit of extra help and want the health benefits that plant-based enzymes can offer.

 Think about it this way: if you have a car, you would want to be able to use that fuel efficiently, so you get more ‘bang for your buck’ so to speak.
 It’s the same with food, you want to maximize the absorption of vitamins, minerals, and other nutrients so you don’t have to be consuming mountains of food just to meet your daily requirements.